holt/syringe/README.md

 ### "Does injection work with constructor functions?"

-Indeed they do.
+Indeed it does.
 Here'a another simple example - create a data object:

 ```javascript
 var syr = Syringe.create({